Want Chunky Highlights? Here’s Everything You Need to KnowApril 24, 2023

-What are Chunky Highlights?
+What Are Chunky Highlights?

-The difference between the two comes down to how chunky and contrasting you get at the roots.
+The difference between the two comes down to how chunky and high-contrast you get at the roots.
 “The key step to both of these looks is strategic placement,” he says.
 “You want to have enough negative space and contrast so that the chunky highlights really pop.”
 Papanikolas adds that his favorite place to focus them is on face-framing pieces.

 How to Create Chunky Highlights

 “If your hair is very dark, it may require more than one session to get very blonde highlights — you might have to go over the same piece two to three times to get it very light,” says Papanikolas.
-Trying to achieve “chunky highlights perfectly in one shot can over-process the hair and cause damage and breakage, so patience is key.
-Although we recommend going to your stylist for chunky highlights, here’s the general step-by-step process for the DIY hair dye masters out there.
+Trying to achieve chunky highlights perfectly in one shot can over-process the hair and cause damage and breakage, so patience is key.
+Although we recommend going to your stylist for chunky highlights, here’s a step-by-step process for the DIY hair dye masters out there.

-How to Maintain Your Chunky Highlights
+How to Maintain Chunky Highlights

 How to Grow Out Chunky Highlights